Fantasy Versus Reality: How Your CV is Actually Treated by Recruiters

 1. Read the job spec.
 Understand the role.
 Are you really a fit?
 If not, you’re wasting not only your time but the recruiter’s time—do that enough, and that agent will never call you, let alone even glance at any CV you send through in the future.
 You’ve been black marked.
 Use a laser beam, not a shotgun when applying to positions.

-2. Find the three main key points of the role, and make sure those buzzwords and technologies appear prominently in your CV (this is where having your CV professionally written is so crucial).
+2. Find the 3 main key points of the role, and make sure those buzzwords and technologies appear prominently in your CV (this is where having your CV professionally written is so crucial).
 If you’re not a recruiter or HR professional, if you don’t understand keyword searches or hiring processes—seek a professional to help you re-write your CV.

 3. Have patience.
 The recruiter is seeking the best fits for her role.
 If she fails in doing so, she’ll lose her job.
 If you are a fit, you will be notified.
 If you’re not a fit, you may not be notified for a couple weeks.

 That’s because if the offered candidate drops out, the recruiter will be able to contact you—you’re a backup basically, and, sad to say, you’ll be left swinging until the role is officially filled with a signed contract.
-By all means, leave a message or send a short polite reminder email, just don’t expect a reply.
+By all means, leave a message on LinkedIn or send a short polite reminder email, just don’t expect a reply.
 You will be contacted if you are shortlisted.

 We understand your frustration, but the goal is to get an interview; if not for this role, for one down the line.
 Hounding the agent if they don’t return your calls or emails will only make your goal more difficult to reach.